 9. Mariah Carey

-Mariah Carey’s mile-long list of achievements has made her one of the best-selling female artists to ever grace the music industry.
+Known for her skillful whistle register, Mariah Carey’s mile-long list of achievements has made her one of the best-selling female artists ever to grace the music industry.

-She produced nineteen total number one hits singles, including “Fantasy” and “Always Be My Baby,” and sold over 200 million copies of her records.
+She produced 19 total #1 hits singles, including “Fantasy” and “Always Be My Baby,” and sold over 200 million copies of her records.

 10. Stevie Wonder

-Stevland Hardaway Judkins, or Stevie Wonder as you’ll know him, became one of America’s most iconic and prominent musicians in jazz, R&B, soul, funk, and many other genres.
+Stevland Hardaway Judkins, or Stevie Wonder as we all know him, became one of America’s most iconic and prominent musicians in jazz, R&B, soul, funk, and many other genres.

-Blind from a very young age, he did not let his blindness stop him from performing in his church choir or mastering multiple instruments as a child.
+Blind from a very young age, he did not let this impairment stop him from performing in his church choir or mastering multiple instruments as a child.

 His undeniable talent caught the attention of Ronnie White, who helped him get an audition with Motown.

-From the 60s to the early 2000s, he would defy the limitations of one genre and include societal issues in his most successful albums Talking Book and Innervisions, with grammy-winning creations like Songs in the Key of Life.
+From the 1960s to the early 2000s, Wonder would defy the limitations of one genre and include societal issues in his most successful albums, Talking Book and Innervisions, and Grammy-winning creations like Songs in the Key of Life.

 11. Alicia Keys

-Alicia Keys, born Alicia Augello Cook, grew up in New York, where she took piano lessons at seven and attended a prestigious performing arts school in Manhatten.
+Born Alicia Augello Cook, Alicia Keys grew up in New York, where she took piano lessons at seven and attended a prestigious performing arts school in Manhattan.

-After capturing multiple producers’ attention, she finally signed to Arista Records and then to J Records.
+After capturing multiple producers’ attention, she finally signed to Arista Records and then with J Records and released some of her best albums with them.

-Her career would earn her a 5x platinum debut album Songs in a Minor (2001), multiple Grammy awards, and number one singles like “Fallin’” and “My Boo.”
+Her career would earn her a 5x Platinum debut album, Songs in a Minor (2001), multiple Grammy awards, and #1 singles like “Fallin’” and “My Boo.”

-She continues to grace the music and film stage with a blend of soul and pop and appearances in Smokin’ Aces, Empire, and The Secret Life of Bees.
+Keys continues to grace the music and film stage with a blend of soul and pop and appearances in films like Smokin’ Aces and The Secret Life of Bees and the TV series Empire.

 12. Ray Charles